 VACATION FROM GLYCATION

-Ok, back to the vacation from glycation.
 Most people only know what sugar does to their waistline.
-In fact I was just having this conversation with a client/friend/former client from my last life, and she was a little startled to hear about what sugar can do to your skin — it’s not pretty.
+In fact, I was just having this conversation with a friend, and she was a little startled to hear about what sugar can do to your skin — it’s not pretty.
 I know that glycation wreaks HAVOC on your body, but I still get hooked.
 Here’s a little peek from an article I recently read in Rodale Wellness:

 “Today, sugar has earned a bad rep in numerous arenas, and nobody deep dives into a hot fudge sundae and expects to have healthy, glowing skin.
 But what really jeopardize great skin are the sneaky sugars hiding in so-called healthy foods.